jahid-razan/Dashboards/README.md

         • % A products shipped in 0-1 days: Total Number of A products shipped within 0-1 day / Total Number of A products sold

-Similar logic is also applicable for calculting the % of products shipped in 0-1 days for any of the specific sales class, calculating the percentage of shipped products within 0-1 days.
+Similar logic is also applicable for calculting the % of products shipped in 0-1 days for sales class A+, B, C,and D. Also, the same method is used for calculating the percentage of shipped products within 0-1 days.

 To calculate the total number of orders shipped in 0-1 day the following logic is used: